Corrosion Control and Water Quality Improvement in Drinking Water Distribution Systems

 Course Overview

-• Follow step by step guidelines to understand and work with corrosion control and water quality improvement in your drinking water distribution system.
+• Follow step-by-step guidelines to develop a proactive approach to corrosion control and water quality improvement in your drinking water distribution system, thus increasing the potential for regulatory compliance while improving overall water quality.

 • Get real-world assignments to take your water quality assessment skills to the next level.